andrew-y-ma/standard-deviation-calculator/README.md

 # standard-deviation-calculator
-Simple Statistic Calculator of standard deviation utilizing arrays
+Simple standard deviation calculator through the usage of vectors.